CATARACT SURGERY

 Months or even years after cataract surgery, you may experience cloudy, blurry vision and/or glare and halos around lights at night, symptoms similar to when you had a cataract.
 During your cataract operation, the natural lens inside your eye was removed and an intraocular lens was placed inside of the lens membrane (also called a bag or a capsule).
 In about fifty percent of post-surgical cataract patients, the capsule will become hazy sometime after surgery.
 This interferes with light reaching the back of the eye, causing the need for Dr. Collins or Dr. Friedrichs to perform a YAG Laser Capsulotomy which will help to restore clear vision.

-Your procedure will take place at St. Mark’s Surgical Center.
+Your procedure will take place at St. Mark’s Surgical Center in Fort Myers or Doctors Outpatient Surgery Center in Naples.
 Although the procedure only takes but a minute, you can still expect to be at the surgery center for an hour to an hour and a half total.
 This is due, in part, to making sure your eye is fully dilated prior to seeing either Dr. Collins or Dr. Friedrichs.

 Once dilated, you will then be instructed to sit in front of a machine similar to what we use when examining your eyes in our office.
 Dr. Collins or Dr. Friedrichs will look through the microscope to focus on the capsule clearly before applying the laser.
 The laser passes through the clear tissue of the front of the eye, through the IOL, and makes a small opening in the posterior capsule so that light can once again focus clearly on the retina.